yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-php.md

 1. Open the `sample-app.php` file.

-2. Set the following configuration-related constants:
+1. Set the following configuration-related constants:

     - **HOST** - the host name of your YugabyteDB cluster.
 To obtain a Yugabyte Cloud cluster host name, sign in to Yugabyte Cloud, select your cluster on the **Clusters** page, and click **Settings**.
 The host is displayed under **Network Access**.
-    - **PORT** - the port number that will be used by the driver (the default YugabyteDB YSQL port is 5433).
+    - **PORT** - the port number for the driver to use; this is already set to the default YugabyteDB YSQL port (5433).
-    - **DB_NAME** - the name of the database you are connecting to (the default database is named `yugabyte`).
+    - **DB_NAME** - the name of the database to connect to (the default database is named `yugabyte`).
     - **USER** and **PASSWORD** - the username and password for the YugabyteDB database.
 If you are using the credentials you created when deploying a cluster in Yugabyte Cloud, these can be found in the credentials file you downloaded.
     - **SSL_MODE** - the SSL mode to use.
 Yugabyte Cloud [requires SSL connections](../../../cloud-secure-clusters/cloud-authentication/#ssl-modes-in-ysql); use `verify-full`.
     - **SSL_ROOT_CERT** - the full path to the Yugabyte Cloud cluster CA certificate.

-3. Save the file.
+1. Save the file.

 ## Run the application